Skip to content

 • Cannot have associated data/values

-• Are essentially named integers
+• Are represented as named integer-like variants

 For actual discriminated unions of various types (A.K.A. sum types) like in Rust, consider using type unions:

-type Success = { value: Str }
+struct Success { value: Str }

-type Error = { message: Str }
+struct Failure { message: Str }

-type Outcome = Success | Error // supporting the possible shapes cannot be done with a plain enum
+// supporting the possible shapes cannot be done with a plain enum